Verified Secure Compilation for Mixed-Sensitivity Concurrent Programs: Noninterference and its refinement for mixed-sensitivity concurrent programs

 The special form of low-equality applied by the whole-system property is one that is modified from \autoref{def:low_eq-mem}, so that it only requires each $\Low$-classified non-control variable $x \notin \Cset$ to be of equal value in both global configurations if the mode states of \emph{all threads} consider $x$ to be $\Readable$ (\autoref{def:readable}).
-Furthermore, the property ensures that paired global configurations continue to agree on the number of threads in the system, and on the mode states for all threads, written $\AllSameMds{\cms_1'}{\cms_2'}\ \defineq\ (\mapmdsOf{\cms_1'} = \mapmdsOf{\cms_2'})$.
+Furthermore, the property ensures that paired global configurations continue to agree on the number of threads in the system, and on the mode states for all threads, written $\AllSameMds{\cms_1'}{\cms_2'}\ \defineq\ (\mapmdsOf{\cms_1'} = \mapmdsOf{\cms_2'})$, where the syntax ``$\mapmdsOf{\cms}$'' denotes the mapped projection that extracts a list of mode states from a list $\cms$ of $\Tps \times (\Mode \Rightarrow \Var\ \set)$ pairs.
 Finally, we will use syntax $\cms[i]$ to denote the $i$th element in list $\cms$.

 This whole-system noninterference property, written formally, is then as follows:

 \begin{definition} [Whole-system value-dependent security, with $\INITparam$ requirements] \end{definition}

 Finally, we must note that the use of assume--guarantee reasoning to obtain the compositionality of the per-thread property in the style of \citet{Mantel_SS_11} gives rise to requirements justifying the soundness of that reasoning; requirements that we will prove our compiler to preserve.
 For CVDNI, these are summed up by the ``$\SoundModeUse$'' side condition of \autoref{thm:com-secure-composes}, which consists of a ``local'' and a ``global'' part: